continuous-quality-dev/proto-plugins/docs/DANGER_README.md

 node --experimental-strip-types dangerfile.ts
 ```

-This will generate the diagram and show detailed console output about the analysis process.
+This will generate the diagram and show detailed console output about the analysis.